Daxexp/base85./README.md

-# en&de.
+# en&de Base.
-A simple tool to encode and decode strings.
+A simple tool to encode and decode Base strings.